 Resources and Tools

 Sample Director Job Description - Local duties and responsibilities for directors vary; training must be specific to duties performed.

-Web-based Tutorials - free interactive web-based training - each provide a certificate of completion
+Iowa School Nutrition Training Modules - Free interactive web-based training - each provide a certificate of completion

 Training Trackers: SFA may use either web-based USDA Tool or alternate tracking method such as the state agency templates below.
 Include employee name, position, title of training, key area, date completed, and creditable training hours.

-Professional Standards Recorded Webinar - a review of professional standards training requirements.
+Professional Standards Webinar Recording - A review of professional standards training requirements.

-USDA Menu Planner for School Meals - a comprehensive guide recommended for school nutrition professionals; particularly helpful for newer directors
+USDA Menu Planner for School Meals - A comprehensive guide recommended for school nutrition professionals; particularly helpful for new directors.